owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 ![Adding Gaps](/assets/property-based-testing-the-ugly-parts/timeline3.svg){width=50%}

-Manually added gaps are padded with still frames or silence, just as gaps added automatically to match track durations.
+Manually added gaps are padded with still frames or silence, just as gaps added automatically to match track duration.

 ### Sequences

 Parallels are put in _sequences_.
 The parallels within a sequence are played sequentially; the first one is played in its entirety, then the next one, and so on.
-This behavior is different from how parallels play their tracks.
+This behaviour is different from how parallels play their tracks.
 Parallels and sequences, with their different playback behaviors, make up the fundamental building blocks of the compositional editing in Komposition.